Detect rage clicks, error clicks, dead clicks and mouse shakes

 Dead clicks

-To set up tracking for dead clicks, follow these steps:
+To set up dead click tracking, follow these steps:

 1. Here’s the code that you’ll use: